planetruby/gems/README.md

 Welcome.
 The Ruby Advent Calendar 2020 presents a new Ruby library every day from December 1st to December 25th.

-Note: You can subscribe to updates via the web feed in [XML](feed.xml).
+Subscribe to updates via the web feed in [XML](feed.xml).

 - [**Day 1 - local_time**](2020/01-local-time.md)  by {% avatar swanson size=20 %} [Matt Swanson](https://github.com/swanson) <br>